foodforarabbit/fusionjs/private/fusion-plugin-marketing/README.md

   serverDomain: string, // by default derived from the HTTP `host` header OR 'UNKNOWN'
   cookieDomain: string, // by default derived root domain from serverDomain OR null
   disableHeatpipe: boolean,
-};
+  debugLogging: boolean, // by default will not log on successful heatpipe publish };
 ```